up42/docs/source/up42-blocks/data/sobloo-s1-grd-aoiclipped.rst

 Block type: ``DATA``

-This block provides AOI clipped scenes of Sentinel-1 (A/B)’s C-band synthetic aperture radar sensor in processing level L-1C Ground Range Detected (GRD) in ``GTiff`` format.
+This block provides AOI clipped scenes of Sentinel-1 (A/B)’s C-band synthetic aperture radar sensor in processing level L-1C Ground Range Detected (GRD) in ``GeoTIFF`` format.
 The image contains 3 bands with polarizations VV, VH and an alpha band acting as a nodata mask.

 The main applications for Sentinel-1 imagery are marine monitoring (e.g. sea-ice levels and conditions, ocean oil spills, ship activity, marine winds), land monitoring (e.g. agriculture, forestry) or emergency response (flooding,